iliassioutis/iliassioutis.github.io/case-studies.md

 #### Context

-This demo uses **synthetic industrial operations data** to illustrate how an O&M telemetry pipeline is delivered end-to-end (no real customer data).
+This demo uses **synthetic industrial operations data** to illustrate how an Operations & Maintenance telemetry pipeline is delivered end-to-end (no real customer data).
 Each run writes date-partitioned outputs (YYYY-MM-DD) so you can review results per day and reproduce runs using the same seed/parameters.

 #### Key data fields (operational context)
 {: #data-pipeline-fields }